phil-work/Documentation/SMTPeter/en/personalization-modifiers.md

 ````

 Besides calling one modifier on a variable it is possible to chain modifiers.
 E.g. you have name data.
-However, the strings containing names, are sometimes
+However, the strings containing names are sometimes
 capitalized and sometimes not.
 You want to use these names and you want to
 be sure that a name starts with a capital and the rest of the name is in
 lower case.
 Doing this is easy.
 You use `{$name|tolower|ucfirst}`.
 The first